MoKoul/Olist-E-Commerce-Analytics-Warehouse/README.md

 - Core dimensions and facts (marts)
 - Dedicated reporting views

-The model handles real-world data challenges such as duplicated freight values, multiple `customer_id`s per person, and inconsistent geolocation data.
+The model handles data challenges such as cleaning and uploading data to BigQuery, duplicated freight values,  and inconsistent geolocation data.

 ## Architecture